Q: Which insurances do you currently accept ?

 Q: What should I do in case of emergencies?

-A: A: If you are experiencing an obstetrical or a gynecologic emergency, please call our office 201-441-9300.
-If our office is closed, for gynecological emergencies and pregnancies less than 14 weeks go to the nearest hospital emergency room.
-If you are pregnant for more than 14 weeks or in labor go to the Labor and Delivery department of the nearest hospital emergency room.
-Please note that Dr Huseyin Copur has the privileges with Hackensack University Medical Center and Englewood Hospital and Medical Center.
+A: A: If you are experiencing an obstetrical emergency, please report to Labor and Delivery or call 911.
+Gynecological emergencies and pregnancies less than 16 weeks go to the hospital emergency room.
+Please note that Dr. Huseyin Copur has the privileges with Hackensack University Medical Center and Mountainside Hospital.

 Q: Is the doctor affiliated with any hospital?